Best Paw Cleaners for Dogs After Walks

 - Get the dog comfortable with paw handling as a separate training exercise before introducing a rinse cup.

-- Match the cup size to the dog's paw size so cleaning is thorough rather than just a partial rinse.
+- Make sure you match the cup size to the dog's paw size so cleaning is thorough rather than just a partial rinse.

 - Keep a small drying towel at the station so the paw cleaning routine completes without wet prints on the floor.